1 - Overview

 Caution

-• If you change the firewall to an unused state, all previously registered rules will be deleted.
+• If you change the Firewall to not use status, all previously registered rules will be deleted.

-• If there are firewall rules connected when deleting a prerequisite service, you cannot delete it.
-Delete the firewall rules first before deleting the prerequisite service.
+• If the connected Firewall has rules when deleting the prerequisite service, you cannot delete it.
+Delete the Firewall rules before deleting the prerequisite service.

-1. All Services > Networking > Firewall Click the menu.
-Service Home Navigate to the page.
+1. Click the All Services > Networking > Firewall menu.
+You will be redirected to the Service Home page.

-2. Click the Firewall menu on the Service Home page.
-Go to the Firewall List page.
+2. On the Service Home page, click the Firewall menu.
+You will be redirected to the Firewall List page.

-3. On the Firewall list page, click More > Unused for the resource to be switched to unused.
+3. On the Firewall List page, click More > Not Use for the resource to switch to not use.

 2.1 - Firewall Logging

-To save Firewall logs, you must first create a bucket in Object Storage to save the logs and set the bucket as the log repository in Firewall Logging, then set up log saving on the Firewall details page, and the Firewall logs will be saved in the Object Storage bucket.
+To store Firewall logs, you must first create a bucket in Object Storage to store the logs, set the bucket as the log storage in Firewall Logging, and then set log storage on the Firewall Details page to store Firewall logs in the Object Storage bucket.

-2. To set this bucket as the log repository for Firewall Logging, see Using Firewall Logging log repository.
+2. To set the bucket as the log storage in Firewall Logging, refer to Using Firewall Logging Log Storage.

-3. To set the log storage to use in the Firewall detailed inquiry, please refer to Firewall Log Storage Usage.
+3. To set log storage status to Use in Firewall details, refer to Using Firewall Log Storage.

-To set the log saving status of Firewall to use, you must first set the log storage in Firewall Logging.
+To set the Firewall log storage status to Use, you must first set the log storage in Firewall Logging.

-To set up Firewall Logging, an Object Storage bucket for logging is required.
+To set Firewall Logging log storage, you need an Object Storage bucket for log storage.
 First, create a bucket in the Object Storage service.
-For more detailed information, please refer to Object Storage creation.
+For more information, refer to Creating Object Storage.

-To enable the Firewall Logging log storage, follow the procedure below.
+To set up Firewall Logging log storage, follow these steps:

-1. Click on the menu for all services > Management > Network Logging > Firewall Logging.
-It moves to the Firewall Logging list page.
+1. Click the All Services > Management > Network Logging > Firewall Logging menu.
+You will be redirected to the Firewall Logging List page.

-2. Firewall Logging list page, click the top Log Storage Settings button.
-Move to the Log Storage Settings popup window.
+2. On the Firewall Logging List page, click the Log Storage Settings button at the top.
+You will be redirected to the Log Storage Settings popup window.

-3. Log Storage Settings In the popup window, select the Log Storage Bucket.
-Once the bucket is selected, the Log Storage Path will be displayed.
+3. In the Log Storage Settings popup window, select the Log Storage Bucket.
+When you select a bucket, the Log Storage Path is displayed.

-4. In the Log Storage Settings popup window, check the Log Storage Bucket and Log Storage Path, then click the OK button.
+4. In the Log Storage Settings popup window, check the Log Storage Bucket and Log Storage Path, and then click the Confirm button.

-5. Check the message in the Notification pop-up window, then click the Confirm button.
+5. Check the message in the Notification popup window and click the Confirm button.

 Notice

-After setting the log storage, you must set the log storage to Use on the Firewall Details page for logging to start.
-For more detailed information, please refer to Firewall log storage usage.
+After setting up the Firewall Logging log storage, you must set log storage status to Use on the Firewall Details page to start log storage.
+For more information, refer to Using Firewall Log Storage.

-If you set the Firewall Logging log storage bucket, you can retrieve the Firewall Logging list.
+When you set the Firewall Logging log storage bucket, you can view the Firewall Logging list.

-1. Click on the menu for all services > Management > Network Logging > Firewall Logging.
-It moves to the Firewall Logging list page.
+1. Click the All Services > Management > Network Logging > Firewall Logging menu.
+You will be redirected to the Firewall Logging List page.

-2. Firewall Logging list page, please check the resources in use and the log storage target.
+2. On the Firewall Logging List page, check the resources in use and log storage targets.

 Resource IDFirewall ID